Turn any foreign language text into a complete study session

 Photograph your language material

 Take a photo of your vocabulary list, textbook page, grammar notes, or worksheet.
-Lexie detects both the content language and your app language automatically, and generates study material designed specifically for language acquisition.
+Lexie detects both the content language and your app language automatically.

 The principle behind it